matthewoden/service_discovery/README.md

 The usage example below is for "distributed" use on a single machine.
 Multiple-machine example to come.

-* 'ServiceDiscovery.Network` finds and connects to existing elixir/erlang servers on startup.
+* `ServiceDiscovery.Network` finds and connects to existing elixir/erlang servers on startup.
 * `ServiceDiscovery.Tracker` registers the service to the cluster upon arrival, allowing it to immediately be used by other servers.